mindspore-ai/docs/docs/mindelec/docs/source_en/time_domain_maxwell.md

 ### Model Testing

-MindElec can use the user-defined callback function to implement training and inference at the same time.
+MindSpore Elec can use the user-defined callback function to implement training and inference at the same time.
 You can directly load the test dataset and implement the user-defined callback function to implement inference and analyze the result.

 ```python
 loss_time_callback = LossAndTimeMonitor(steps_per_epoch)